-In the summer of 2017, I helped oppose the gentrification and rezoning of the Ironbound neighborhood of Newark.
-The area was zoned for buildings no higher than eight stories, which was respectful of the small and community scale of the existing structures.
-City officials, however, proposed rezoning a large section of the Ironbound for 18-story structures – four times taller than any other structure in the immediate area.
+In summer 2017, I opposed the rezoning of Newark’s Ironbound neighborhood.
+The area was zoned for buildings no higher than eight floors, which respected the scale of existing streets and buildings.
+City officials, however, proposed rezoning large parts of the Ironbound for eighteen floor structures, which was four times taller than existing buildings in the area.

 I’d like to speak on why opposing MX-3 is consistent with supporting inclusionary zoning.